Life As a Funeral Attendant

-In 2016, there was an estimated number of 36,100 jobs in the United States for Funeral Attendant.
+In the United States, there were 36,100 jobs for Funeral Attendant in 2016.
 New jobs are being produced at a rate of 2.5% which is below the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Funeral Attendant by 2026.
-Due to new job openings and attrition, there will be an average of 5,600 job openings in this field each year.
+There will be an estimated 5,600 positions for Funeral Attendant per year.

 The states with the most job growth for Funeral Attendant are New Jersey, Maine, and Colorado.
 Watch out if you plan on working in Kansas, Illinois, or New Mexico.
 These states have the worst job growth for this type of profession.